jhdlee/representational_drift/README.md

 # Welcome to DYNAMAX!
-(This is a fork of DYNAMAX for nonstationary LDS)
+(This is a fork of DYNAMAX for nonstationary LDS :))

 ![Logo](https://raw.githubusercontent.com/probml/dynamax/main/logo/logo.gif)